tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week3.md

     * Allow color/size combos to be marked as out-of-stock
     * Send sale e-mails
   * Pair programming (this gets back to feedback cycles)
 * Diagram: Feedback cycles of escalating size
-* Diagram: Developer spectrum.
-Hammer-user all the way to shiny-object
+* Gemfiles
+* .gitignore
 * Monkey Patching: Change a string to add a .to_pig_latin

 #### Notes